msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/workshop-creatingvm.md

 # Workshop : Creating your own cloud computer

-For Session 2 of the MSU Cloud Fellowship
+For Session 2 of the MSU Cloud Computing Fellowship

 **Details of the workshop and recording will be posted after our remote session on Sept 10**